-The proposed bill amends the definition of "persistent offender" in Washington state law by excluding convictions for offenses committed by individuals under the age of 18.
+The proposed bill seeks to amend the definition of "persistent offender" in Washington state law by excluding convictions for offenses committed by individuals under the age of 18.
 This change is a response to the U.S. Supreme Court's ruling in Miller v.
 Alabama, which found mandatory life sentences without parole for juveniles to be unconstitutional.
-The bill aims to rectify injustices faced by individuals sentenced as adults for crimes committed as minors, emphasizing the need for equitable treatment of youth in the justice system and recognizing their potential for rehabilitation.
-It clarifies that a "persistent offender" is someone who has been convicted of a most serious felony offense and was 18 years of age or older at the time of the offense.
+The bill aims to address the injustices faced by individuals sentenced as adults for crimes committed as minors, promoting equitable treatment of youth in the justice system and recognizing their potential for rehabilitation.
+It introduces new definitions for terms such as "persistent offender," "predatory," and "victim of sexual assault," while clarifying the criteria for serious violent offenses.

 Statutes affected: Original bill: 9.94A.030